Purely Radiative Higgs Mass in Scale invariant models: Constraints Predictions

-In the PRHM scenario, the triple scalar couplings $\lambda_{HHH}$ and $\lambda_{HHS}$ are strictly vanishing at tree-level.
-Therefore, any process that it sensitive to these scalar triple couplings (like $pp\rightarrow HH@LHC14$ and $e^{-}e^{+}\rightarrow ZHH@ILC500$ as examples) would be fully triggered by radiative effects.
-Since the radiative contributions to the scalar mixing ($\Delta_{s_{\alpha}}$) are expected to be large and negative, one has consider a more precise estimation for these triple couplings $\lambda_{HHH}$ and $\lambda_{HHS}$.
-By considering the one-loop scalar mixing, these couplings should be defined as the third derivatives of the one-loop effective potential (\ref{eq:V1l}) following~\cite{Ahriche:2013vqa}, which leads to a significantly improved values of the (re-summed) couplings.
-In this setup, each of these processes $pp\rightarrow HH@LHC14$ and $e^{-}e^{+}\rightarrow ZHH@ILC500$ occurs via Feynman diagrams with the triple scalar couplings ($\lambda_{HHH,HHS}$) and also via other diagrams without $\lambda_{HHH,HHS}$.
-Then, the cross section can be divided as: (1) a contribution that involves only $\lambda_{HHH,HHS}$ ($\sigma_{\lambda}$) diagrams, (2) a pure gauge couplings contribution ($\sigma_{G}$); and (3) the interference contribution ($\sigma_{G\lambda}$).
-This makes the cross section of both processes modified as
+In all SI extensions of the SM where the EWSB is assisted by a singlet scalar $\phi$, the triple scalar couplings $\lambda_{HHH}$ and $\lambda_{HHS}$ are strictly vanishing at tree-level.
+Therefore, any process that is sensitive to these scalar triple couplings (like $pp\rightarrow HH@LHC14$ and $e^{-}e^{+}\rightarrow ZHH@ILC500$ as examples) would be fully triggered by radiative effects.
+Since the radiative contributions to the scalar mixing ($\Delta_{s_{\alpha}}$) are expected to be large and negative, one has to consider the one-loop scalar mixing to get a precise estimation for these triple couplings $\lambda_{HHH}$ and $\lambda_{HHS}$.
+By considering the one-loop scalar mixing, significantly improved (re-summed) values for these couplings could be obtained as the third derivatives of the one-loop effective potential (\ref{eq:V1l})~\cite{Ahriche:2013vqa}.
+The details are shown in appendix~\ref{app}, the triple couplings $\lambda_{HHH}$ and $\lambda_{HHS}$ are estimated.